 Chip Manning - RIP 1964-2018

-They broke ground in June of 2005, and erected a building designed to enhance the experience of drinking fine wine, and viewing hand crafted art, thus their slogan was born - “We View Winemaking As Art”.
+They broke ground in June of 2005, and erected a building designed to enhance the experience of drinking fine wine.
 The land was prepared to become home to vine stock that had been ordered to arrive during the spring of 2006 and an original 12 acres of vines were planted.
 The first few years were consumed with preparation for the day when wine would be harvested, bottled, labeled and offered for sale.

 The winery has since been expanded to its present 13,000 square feet, including an elegant Tasting Room, Barrel Room, Production Facility, Lab, Offices and Kitchen.
 The land portfolio has also expanded over the years, with the addition of an adjoining 29.4 acres of agricultural land on top of the Escarpment, and an extra 15 acres of vines located on the grounds of the The Manning Art Studios a few miles down the road, for a total of 40 acres of planted grape vines.